scopetech/Blackjack-Public/Communication Board.md

 1. Use Labels to identify question area, if needed
 1. Write initial question in card description
 1. Do not use card templates
+1. You can add a card to board to share some informatition, stating "Please familiarize your self with ...", flow is the same